jenntang1/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 ```

 6. What is and how to use the with statement?
+The with statement opens, reads and closes a file object.

 7. What is JSON?
 JSON stands for JaveScript Object Notation and it's a module that converts Python data hierarchies to string representations.
 This process deconstructs and it's called serialization.
 If reconstructing (string representations to data hierarchies) then, it's called deserialization.